World Happiness Report: Annual report topics

-2021 World Happiness Report

 The 2021 World Happiness Report, released on March 20, 2021, ranks 156 countries based on an average of three years of surveys between 2017 and 2019.
 The 2020 report especially focuses on the environment – social, urban, and natural, and includes links between happiness and sustainable development.

 Finland holds the rank of the happiest country in the world for the fourth consecutive year.
 It is followed by Denmark, Switzerland, Iceland and Netherlands.
 Afghanistan received the lowest score, with South Sudan and Rwanda just above it.
 In addition to country rankings, this is the second year that the World Happiness Report ranks cities.
 The happiest city in the world is Helsinki, the capital of Finland.
 The report shows that the happiness ranking of cities is almost identical to that of the countries they are in.

-2020 World Happiness Report

 The 2020 World Happiness Report, released on March 20, 2020, ranks 156 countries based on an average of three years of surveys between 2017 and 2019.
 The 2020 report especially focuses on the environment – social, urban, and natural, and includes links between happiness and sustainable development.

 Finland holds the rank of the happiest country in the world for the third consecutive year.
 It is followed by Denmark, Switzerland, Iceland and Norway.
 Afghanistan received the lowest score, with South Sudan and Zimbabwe just above it.
 In addition to country rankings, this is the first year that the World Happiness Report ranks cities.
 The happiest city in the world is Helsinki, the capital of Finland.
 The report shows that the happiness ranking of cities is almost identical to that of the countries they are in.

 In 2020, the editorial team expanded and Jan-Emmanuel De Neve became a co-editor, joining John F. Helliwell, Richard Layard, Jeffrey D. Sachs, and the Oxford Wellbeing Research Centre became a fourth research pillar for the report.
 Associate editors were Lara Aknin, Haifang Huang and Shun Wang, and Sharon Paculor was recognized as production editor.
 From 2020, Gallup became a full data partner.